Image of Castle of Muskogee Advertisement

 Celebrate Western & Native American Culture

-2026 Boots on the Boulevard and Lilac Festival event organizers: Anita Miller Program Manager, Claremore Main Street; Susan Gebhart, Three-Twenty on Main Event Center; and Brenda Reno, Sailor Antiques and Collectibles.
-Value News VN Magazine and Values, Inc. photo, April 2026.
+Lilac Festival and Boots on the Boulevard event organizers: Anita Miller Program Manager, Claremore Main Street; Susan Gebhart, Three-Twenty on Main Event Center; and Brenda Reno, Sailer Antiques & Collectibles with local celebrity Ollie Starr who will lead the Old Fashioned Pie Auction as “Aunt Eller” on May 22 at 6:45 pm.
+Value News VN Magazine and Values, Inc. photo, May 2026.

-2026 Boots on the Boulevard and Lilac Festival event organizers: Anita Miller Program Manager, Claremore Main Street; Susan Gebhart, Three-Twenty on Main Event Center; and Brenda Reno, Sailor Antiques and Collectibles.
-Value News VN Magazine and Values, Inc. photo, April 2026.
+Lilac Festival and Boots on the Boulevard event organizers: Anita Miller Program Manager, Claremore Main Street; Susan Gebhart, Three-Twenty on Main Event Center; and Brenda Reno, Sailer Antiques & Collectibles with local celebrity Ollie Starr who will lead the Old Fashioned Pie Auction as “Aunt Eller” on May 22 at 6:45 pm.
+Value News VN Magazine and Values, Inc. photo, May 2026.

 Claremore, Oklahoma, is bringing new life to its historic downtown with a packed spring and summer schedule in 2026, blending settler heritage and Native American cultures, along with high-energy fun.
 This year, the town is spotlighting its unique Lilac District with a dedicated festival and kicking off the rodeo season in style with the Boots on the Boulevard event and following the next day with the Lilac Festival.
 Admission is free and open to the public.